MolSSI/QCFractal/docs/source/setup_compute.rst

 .. note::

     This is for advanced users and special care needs to be taken to ensure that both the manager and the workflow tool need to understand the number of cores and memory available to prevent oversubscription of compute.

 .. code-block:: python

     from qcfractal.interface import FractalClient
     from qcfractal import QueueManager

-    import dask
+    import dask import distributed
-    from dask.distributed import Client

     fractal_client = FractalClient("localhost:7777")
-    workflow_client = dask.distributed.Client("tcp://10.0.1.40:8786")
+    workflow_client = distributed.Client("tcp://10.0.1.40:8786")

     ncores = 4
     memory_per_task = 2